palaeoverse/palaeoverse/README.md

 As with any community project, society, or meeting we feel it is important to established some expectations of behaviour in the `palaeoverse` community.
 Please read our [code of conduct](https://palaeoverse.org/CODE_OF_CONDUCT.html), and reach out if you ever face any issues.
 Everyone has the right to live and work in a harassment-free environment.

+# Citation

+A [pre-print publication](https://doi.org/10.31223/X5Z94Q) is now available for the palaeoverse R package.
+Please feel free to leave any comments you may have over at EarthArXiv.
+We welcome all feedback.
+If you use the palaeoverse R package in your work, please cite as:

+Jones, L.A., Gearty, W., Allen, B.J., Eichenseer, K., Dean, C.D., Galván S., Kouvari, M., Godoy, P.L., Nicholl, C., Dillon, E.M., Flannery-Sutherland, J.T., Chiarenza, A.A.
+2022. palaeoverse: a community-driven R package to support palaeobiological analyses. *EarthArXiv*. doi: [10.31223/X5Z94Q](https://doi.org/10.31223/X5Z94Q).

 <p align="left">

 <img src="man/figures/logo.png" width="120" />